Thuja: Systematics

-Uses
+Uses of thuja

 They are widely grown as ornamental trees, and extensively used for hedges.
 A number of cultivars are grown and used in landscapes.
 Homeowners will sometimes plant them as privacy trees.
 The cultivar 'Green Giant' is popular as a very vigorous hedging plant, growing up to 80 cm/year when young.

 The wood is light, soft and aromatic.
 It can be easily split and resists decay.
 The wood has been used for many applications from making chests that repel moths to shingles.
 Thuja poles are also often used to make fence posts and rails.
 The wood of Thuja plicata is commonly used for guitar sound boards.
 Its combination of light weight and resistance to decay has also led to T. plicata being widely used for the construction of bee hives.

 T. plicata is an important tree to the First Nations people of the Pacific Northwest and is sometimes called "Canoe Tree" because of its use as a material for Native American canoes.

 Oil of Thuja contains the terpene thujone which has been studied for its GABA receptor antagonizing effects, with potentially lethal properties.
 Cedarwood oil and cedar leaf oil, which are derived from Thuja occidentalis, have different properties and uses.

 The natives of Canada used the scaled leaves of Thuja occidentalis to make a tea that has been shown to contain 50 mg of vitamin C per 100 grams; this helped prevent and treat scurvy.

 In the 19th century, Thuja was commonly used as an externally applied tincture or ointment for the treatment of warts, ringworm and thrush, and a local injection of the tincture was used for treating venereal warts.

 A 2017 trial showed that its extract effectively killed both gram-positive and gram-negative bacteria.

 As with many Cupressaceae, Thuja can induce allergic reactions, including skin, eye and breathing problems.